The Research Centre for the Humanities(RCH) was established in Athens, Greece in January, 2015 and its legal status is a Non-Profit Organization.

 Executive Administrative Board, which will have the responsibility of the day to day operations, ensure that the organization of the activities related to the funded projects have the necessary quality, etc.

 Athena Bozika was born in 1993 in Athens, Greece.
 She studied Art Theory and History at the Athens School of Fine Arts and Political Science and Sociology at the Department of Political Science and Public Administration of the National and Kapodistrian University of Athens.
-She also works as a researcher in the Research Project “1821 Digital Archive”.
+She also works as a researcher in the Research Project “1821 Digital Archive” and coordinates the digital publishing program.
 She speaks English, Italian and French.